 Persons and properties found to be non-compliant with FEMA regulations or failed to comply with the requirements of the National Flood Insurance Reform Act are not eligible for assistance.
 Noncompliance in this context means a property where the owner failed to obtain and maintain flood insurance after receiving federal funding for a previous disaster.

+Property owners who do not meet any of the other eligibility criteria.

-All owner-occupied housing of one or two units will be processed through the HRRP Single Family Owner Program.
+Note: All owner-occupied housing of one or two units will be processed through the HRRP Single Family Owner Program.

 Certification Requirements to Receive Assistance